Uru (2017 film)

 Uru is a 2017 Tamil-language psychological thriller slasher film written and directed by Vicky Anand and produced by V.P.
 Viji.
 The film stars Kalaiyarasan, Dhansika, and Mime Gopi.
 The soundtrack was composed by Johan Shevanesh with cinematography by Prasanna S. Kumar and editing by San Lokesh.
-It is inspired by the Hollywood films The Shining, Secret Window and Hush.
+It is inspired by the American films The Shining, Secret Window and Hush.
 The film was released in India on 16 June 2017.

 Plot

 Jeevan, a famous fiction author, is distressed after his stories become outdated.
 To write a thriller, he visits a hill station where unexpectedly he gets entangled in a series of horrific events.